CAMP NORTHLAND-B'NAI BRITH

 Jennifer is thrilled to serve on the board for the Jewish Camp Council of Toronto to carry out the objectives of the Board, give back to the camp community, and support Camp Northland’s future growth and success.

-10. Richard Freilich (Board member since 2024)-- Rich is an IT and Cybersecurity Executive with a 25+ year career that has spanned various industries, including internet technologies, mobility, insurance, consulting, non-profit and private equity.
+9. Richard Freilich, Director (Board member since 2024) – Rich is an IT and Cybersecurity Executive with a 25+ year career that has spanned various industries, including internet technologies, mobility, insurance, consulting, non-profit and private equity.
 After gaining experience in support, operations and software development, he spent over 10 years with BlackBerry, building out organizational capability in the web, solution and security architecture spaces.
 In his current role, he is responsible for IT Operations, Technology Strategy and Security for dozens of companies, proactively implementing technologies and processes to best protect information and systems, and responding to cybersecurity threats and events.
+First discovering his love for Camp Northland as a camper, Rich then went on to become staff, both as a specialist on Sail and then as a counsellor.
+His love for NBB continued when his 2 children started going and discovered their own home there.

 Rich's past volunteer experience includes Chair of the School Advisory Council at Summit Heights Public School and a member of the Adath Israel Education Committee.
 He also was a volunteer coach for his kid's soccer and baseball teams, and can sometimes be found in his daughter's TikToks.